florienzh4x/Wp-Auto-Install-Plugins/README.md

 tool for upload/install plugin automatic for bulk wordpress website [Work 95%]

+## What is?
+this tool for defacement, used for install a plugin including a shell and uploader inside

 ## how to use
 - Clone or download script
 - Just run : bash run.sh